SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Introduction

 \section{Introduction}

-The spectacular success of convolutional neural networks (CNN) has triggered a wide range of approaches to their generalization.
+The spectacular success of convolutional neural networks (CNNs) has triggered a wide range of approaches to their generalization.
 CNNs are equivariant under pixel translations, which is also a property of the information content in natural image data.
-By using a weight sharing scheme that respects such an underlying symmetry, it has been possible to introduce a powerful inductive bias in line with the nature of the data, resulting in highly accurate predictive models.
+By~using a weight-sharing scheme that respects such an underlying symmetry, it has been possible to introduce a powerful inductive bias in line with the nature of the data, resulting in highly accurate predictive models.
 How can this approach be generalized?

-Translations form a \emph{group}, and for the cases where a more general underlying symmetry group is known, a mathematically elegant generalization was developed in the form of \emph{group convolutional networks}. \cite{cohen2016group} However, data often has underlying symmetries that are \emph{not known explicitly beforehand}.
-In such cases, a method for \emph{discovering} the underlying symmetry from data would be highly desirable.
+Translations form a \emph{group}, and, for those cases where a more general underlying symmetry group is known, a~mathematically elegant generalization can be developed in the form of group convolutional networks \citep{cohen2016group}.
+However, data often have underlying symmetries that are \emph{not known explicitly beforehand}.
+In~such cases, a~method for \emph{discovering} the underlying symmetry from data would be highly~desirable.

-Learning symmetries from data would allow one to develop an efficient weight sharing scheme as in CNNs, but even without this practical application, simply being able to discover unknown symmetries is of considerable interest in itself.
-In many fields, symmetries in data give deep insights into the nature of the system that produces the data.
-For example, in physics, continuous symmetries are closely related to conservation laws, and the knowledge of the symmetries of a mechanical system allows one to develop both analytical\cite{Babelon_Bernard_Talon_2003} and numerical\cite{channell1990symplectic} methods for investigating dynamics.
-More generally, the discovery of a new symmetry in a dataset would almost surely trigger research into the underlying mechanisms generating that symmetry.
+Learning symmetries from data would allow one to develop an efficient weight-sharing scheme as in CNNs, but, even without this practical application, simply being able to discover unknown symmetries is of considerable interest in itself.
+In~many fields, symmetries in data provide deep insights into the nature of the system that produces the data.
+For~example, in~physics, continuous symmetries are closely related to conservation laws, and knowledge of the symmetries of a mechanical system allows one to develop both analytical \citep{Babelon_Bernard_Talon_2003} and numerical \citep{hairer2010geometric} methods for investigating dynamics.
+More generally, the~discovery of a new symmetry in a dataset would almost surely trigger research into the underlying mechanisms generating that~symmetry.